 One-a-Day...for the Heart: Up On the Roof

 The Drifters recorded Up On the Roof in 1962.
 The lyrics described a relaxing place, “up on the roof,” away from the noisy hustle and bustle of city life.
-One verse went as follows: Right smack dab in the middle of town, I found a Paradise that’s trouble-proof.
+One verse went as follows: Right smack dab in the middle of town, I found a paradise that’s trouble-proof.
 And if this world starts getting you down, there’s room enough for two up on the roof… Sounds dreamy, doesn’t it?
 Far up and away from the rat race.

-Some red-tailed hawks like to perch on the roof of my garage.
+Red-tailed hawks like to perch on the roof of my garage.
 It’s fairly high off the ground, but after they sit awhile, they take off and fly even higher over the treetops, before swooping down into the valley below.
 It was a beautiful sight to watch until one evening the quiet, peaceful swooping and gliding turned into a frenzied cacophony of hawk fledglings and parents screaming and darting wildly in the sky above the garage.
 It was time for the fledglings to leave the nest, and no one was too happy about it.
 The paradise they’d found, “right smack dab in the middle of town,” was certainly not trouble-proof!

 Jesus warned the disciples that their world would not be trouble-proof, either.
 As He spoke to them in Matthew 10, He cautioned them about their mission to reach lost souls.
-In verse 26-27 (NLT), He said, But don't be afraid of those who threaten you.
+In verses 26-27 (NLT), He said, but don't be afraid of those who threaten you.
 For the time is coming when everything will be revealed; all that is secret will be made public.
 What I tell you now in the darkness, shout abroad when daybreak comes.
 What I whisper in your ears, shout from the housetops (rooftops) for all to hear!

 The Lord was giving the disciples their marching orders as they went out among the lost.
 He was encouraging them to proclaim publicly—on the rooftops—what He had shared privately, in confidence, with them.
 In other words, “Men, don’t hold back!
 Shout the Gospel from the rooftops!
 Keep nothing from the lost!
 It’s time!”
 Adam Clarke, a Bible commentator, explains it like this: “The spirit of our Lord's direction appears to be this: whatever I speak to you is for the benefit of mankind--keep nothing from them, declare explicitly the whole counsel of God; preach ye on the housetops.”